Voter suppression in the United States: COVID-19 pandemic and voting by mail, 2020 US election

 The COVID-19 pandemic in the United States posed challenges for the 2020 election, with many states expanding mail-in voting to avoid voters having to choose between not voting and risking illness by voting in person.
+From 2016 to 2020, the share of votes cast by mail increased from 23% to 42%.

-President Trump encouraged restricting mail-in voting, and hundreds of lawsuits were filed disputing whether witness requirements, arrival deadlines, the removal of ballot drop-boxes, the reduction of polling places, and aggressive rejection of "mismatched" signatures infringed the right to vote.
+However, President Trump encouraged restricting mail-in voting, and hundreds of lawsuits were filed disputing whether witness requirements, arrival deadlines, the removal of ballot drop-boxes, the reduction of polling places, and aggressive rejection of "mismatched" signatures infringed the right to vote.
+Controversy also arose around the actions of Postmaster General Louis DeJoy, a major Republican donor to President Donald Trump, who threw out mail-sorting equipment ahead of the 2020 election.